 The University works with and supports the Student Union to promote sustainability to students.
 Information is provided to the students on how to live more environmentally friendly through the Student Union's community guide.
-The University also supports the Student Union to run an annual Go Green Week and in their submission to the NUS for Green Impact.
+The University also supports the Student Union to run an annual Go Green Week.
+In 2018 Go Green Week focused on recycling and became Recycling Awareness Week.
+The Student Union also promote sustainability to the students through their submission to the NUS for Green Impact.

 The University is currently developing an environmental management system through the EcoCampus scheme.
-Currently the University has been awarded a Sliver accreditation to this scheme.
+Currently the University has been awarded a Gold accreditation to this scheme.